A koala hospital? It’s part of an Australian volunteer koala care project to save Australia’s favourite marsupial.

 You can buy your “Where’s Barry” stuffed koala bears online or through the hospital shop.

-Barry has been to Lord Howe Island, Hong Kong, Vietnam, Oklahoma and on a tour of duty in Afganistan.
-Who knows where he'll go next?
+Barry has been to Lord Howe Island, Hong Kong, Vietnam, Oklahoma and on a tour of duty in Afghanistan.
+Who knows where he’ll go next?

-Roto Mikki, a very pretty young female, has the unusual one blue and one brown eye that is occasionally seen at the hospital.
+Roto Mikki, a very pretty young koala care female, has the unusual one blue and one brown eye that is occasionally seen at the hospital.

 She is one of the many patients from the Koala Hospital who can be “adopted” (sponsored) in its Adopt a Wild Koala Scheme.